i-e-b/npm_lazy/readme.md

 A lazy local cache for npm

+IEB -- my own TODO:
+* Merge published versions
+* Allow overwrite of 0.0.0, but fail on other overwrites.
+* Warn when proxied packages change version

 ### Why?

 - npm can be slow, down or return random errors if you have large deploys